 I love growing peas up wigwams.
 Vertical structures bring a plot to life, and the delicate flowers of a pea plant are a midsummer highlight.

 If the pale white flowers aren’t exciting enough for you, try the deep purple of Blauwschokker.

 Sweet potatoes can be tricky customers in the UK, as they like a good deal of warmth.
 However, they’re well worth a go for the verdant green leaves which provide attractive ground coverage.

 I like to grow them in pots as patio plants.
-Not only have I had my best crops using this method, they’ve had many a visitor asking after them due to their lush appearance.
+Not only have I had my best crops using this method, they’ve had many visitors asking after them due to their lush appearance.

 Purple seems to be a theme amongst striking vegetable plants, and the perennial chive bursts on to the scene at the end of summer.
 For such an unfussy plant, a clutch of chive makes a big impact on any plot, especially if sown along borders.

 And some more purple to finish!
-Kale variety Scarlet produces dark purple, crimped leaves that provide a stark contrast to leafy green veg that fill the winter beds.
+Kale variety Scarlet produces dark purple, crimped leaves that provide a stark contrast to leafy green veg that fills the winter beds.